-We left Utila six months ago and are back in Spain.
+We left Utila and went back in Spain.
 Yet by the time this is published that is probably not going to be true.
 I honestly believed that we wanted normality when we left the Caribbean.
 But only six months on and the wanderlust is creeping its way back into my heart.
 I decided to write this article now, as something quite momentous has finally dawned on me: my life is traveling.
 That doesn’t mean I throw a backpack over my shoulder and sleep in a different hostel every night (despite how wonderful that sounds), but more that I don’t really live anywhere.
 The phrase “At the moment we’re living in…” has become the norm to me, and perhaps it always will.

 A “lifestyle traveler”